EnterpriseDB/barman/doc/barman.1.d/50-backup.md

     :   Number of parallel workers to copy files during backup.
 Overrides value of the parameter `parallel_jobs`, if present in the configuration file.

+    --bwlimit KBPS
+    :   maximum transfer rate in kilobytes per second.
+        A value of 0 means no limit.
+        Overrides 'bandwidth_limit' configuration option.
+Default is undefined.